Our staff is built to teach each student individually, to develop the skills they need to thrive in mathematics, and to foster a love of learning.

 Ruby is a student at Alameda High School.
 Her favorite subjects include Math and English.
 She enjoys tutoring students in both subjects.
 In her spare time, she likes playing soccer, reading, and spending time with her friends and cats.

-Jonah Chan is a homeschooled junior from Alameda.
+Jonah Chan is a homeschooled student from Alameda.
 He has extensive experience in math, having achieved perfect scores on both the PSAT and SAT math sections, and placing in the top 25% on the AMC 10/12.
 In addition to math and analytical thinking, he enjoys playing the piano and exploring classical culture, including Latin and Greek.
 In his free time, he dabbles in music production.
 His favorite part of teaching—especially teaching math—is seeing the lightbulb go off on a student's face: the moment they truly understand the concept.
 He strives to guide students to find the answers on their own, helping them learn and apply problem-solving techniques independently.

-Cayden is a junior at Alameda High School and a former Mathnasium student with a deep passion for math and science.
+Cayden is a student at Alameda High School and a former Mathnasium student with a deep passion for math and science.
 His love for these subjects has been evident since elementary school, and he firmly believes that math should always be fun and enjoyable.
 Cayden has experience working with children aged 6 to 13 as a teaching assistant at Saint Anthony’s Religious School.
 Outside of Mathnasium, he enjoys playing tennis and basketball, listening to music, and spending time with friends.

 Ellie Cheung is a senior at Alameda High School who has loved math since elementary school, inspired by her mom’s experience teaching math.
 She is passionate about sharing her enthusiasm for solving math problems with others and hopes to inspire students to enjoy the subject as much as she does.
 Outside of math, Ellie enjoys playing badminton, traveling to new places, and exploring different cuisines.